Leadership Giving

 Overall Total 246.2

-For the 2020-21 school year, the AVERAGE cost of an in-state, undergrad athletic scholarship was approximately $22,456 and out-of-state, undergrad was $36,804.
-Our student-athletes are currently, and traditionally, almost evenly divided between Florida residents and non-Florida residents.
-That means that half are subject to in-state tuition and half to out-of-state tuition.
+For the 2025-2026 school year, the AVERAGE cost of an in-state, undergrad athletic scholarship was approximately $25,766, and out-of-state, undergrad was $41,447.

 An endowment fund is one whose principal stays intact, while a portion of the earnings (traditionally 5 percent of the corpus) is gifted for a specific purpose.
 The portion of the annual earnings not gifted is left in the corpus, allowing the fund to grow.
 Because a donor’s original endowment gift remains intact, he or she is making a gift that will give in perpetuity.
 At an earnings rate of 5%, it would take a gift of $449,120 to fully fund an in-state, undergraduate scholarship and $736,080 to fully fund an out-of-state, undergraduate scholarship.